AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 +}
 +assert(minuend >= subtrahend, "Balance too low");

-Note that the notes are not ensured to be obtained and removed so you have the place checks on the returned notes (e.g. in the example above by checking a sum of balances or by checking that returned note length assert(notes.len() == expected_num_notes)).
+Note that the notes are not ensured to be obtained and removed so you have the place checks on the returned notes (e.g. in the example above by checking a sum of balances or by checking the returned notes length assert(notes.len() == expected_num_notes)).